James Blunt praised for handling of ‘dreadful’ and ‘awkward’ BBC Breakfast interview

-James Blunt praised for handling of ‘dreadful’ BBC Breakfast interview: ‘Possibly the worst I’ve ever heard’
+James Blunt praised for response to ‘dreadful’ BBC Breakfast interview: ‘Possibly the worst I’ve ever heard’

 ‘I don’t know where to go from here,’ singer awkwardly told presenters